 Function: The City's Physical Environment program currently consists of two main programs: air pollution control and animal control.
 Pollution control is accomplished by participation (mandatory) in the Puget Sound Air Pollution Control Agency.
-Animal control service is contracted with City of

-Tacoma and boarding service is contracted with Humane Society of Tacoma.
+Animal control service is contracted with City of Tacoma and shelter services are contracted with the Humane Society of Tacoma.